-When a channel strip's EQ is enabled, the EQ button displays the equalization curve that's being applied.
-This indicator cannot be adjusted; you must open the EQ window to make modifications.
+When a channel strip's EQ is enabled, the equalization curve that's being applied is displayed in the Mixer.
+A channel strip's EQ settings affect all the clips on that track, so you must open the EQ window to make those modifications.